 Both Postmark and Mailjet are reputable email service providers, but they cater to different needs.
 Postmark excels in transactional emails, prioritizing speed, reliability, and deliverability for mission-critical communications.

-Mailjet, on the other hand, offers a more versatile platform encompassing both marketing and transactional emails, with a focus on user-friendliness and design flexibility (though advanced capabilities may require subscribing to a separate plan).
+Mailjet, on the other hand, offers a more versatile platform encompassing both marketing and transactional emails, with a focus on user-friendliness and design flexibility (though advanced features may require subscribing to a separate plan).

 It’s a great SMTP provider that is easy to set up as well as great delivery and clean IPs.
 On top of that, it also has a DMARC reporting tool which I like and recommend to any beginner or non-techy person out there.
 Support is great and quick to reply to any issues you might have.